Armalene18/CareerPathAI/README.md

 The backend uses ASP.NET Core's `PasswordHasher` to create a secure password hash before storing the user's password information in SQL Server.

-During login, the submitted password is verified against the stored hash.
+During login, the submitted password is verified against the stored password hash.

 ### Career Assessment

 Users complete a four-question career assessment.

+The questions consider:

+* Area of interest
+* Preferred type of work
+* Skills the user would like to develop
+* Preferred work environment

 The answers are processed by the application and used to calculate career suitability scores.